MooersLab/timeSpent/README.md

 ## Problems being addressed

-1. Serious time management required measuring where your time is expended.
+1. Serious time management requires measuring where your time is expended.

 2. For some large projects, time spent on some activites has to be documented.
 The only honest way to do so is to track the time spent on those projects.